olivergreenwald/DFSLineupMaximization/README.md

     The program doesn’t always return the amount of players that you request it to.
 If you read through and run the Output         file, you will see that I made the variable `numPlayersToOutput` as 9.
 This variable should make the code return 9             players, but it only returns 6.
 The Total Salary that the code returns is close to $50,000, so I know that it successfully     gets as close as possible to the salary constraint.
 But something specific in the code needs to be added that makes it         return 9 players, even if it can get a higher projected point value without 9.

-    *in a Fantasy Contest, you have to start 9 players no matter what.
+    *In a Fantasy Contest, you have to start 9 players no matter what.

 ## Unimplemented Features